About the Neighborhood

 DAWSON PARK

-A long-time central meeting place for the neighborhood, Dawson Park features innovative interactive play and water pieces and a beautiful gazebo topped by a historic district dome.
+A long-time central meeting place for the neighborhood, Dawson Park features interactive play and water pieces and a beautiful gazebo topped by a historic district dome.
 Enjoy the mature trees, picnic tables and open space with room to run around and play.
 After shopping in the district, grab something delicious to eat and relax in the park.

 DIVERSE MAKERS